Oslandia/workshop-3d/README.md

 Follow the GUI to install the importer.

-Once install, check that the importer can be run :
+Once installed, check that the importer can be run :

     ~/3DCityDB-Importer-Exporter/3DCityDB-Importer-Exporter.sh

+If the jar file seems corrupt, check its md5 sum : 88c44aa25003c21155fb4b05e5e3b4dd

 ### Server-side components ###